tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 path1: /likeadeveloper.html
 ---

-Almost every API shows how to interact with the API using cURL.
-So before moving on, let's pause a bit and learn more about cURL.
+Almost every API shows how to interact with the API using curl.
+So before moving on, let's pause a bit and learn more about curl.

 * TOC
 {:toc}

-## Why cURL?
+## Why curl?

 One of the advantages of REST APIs is that you can use almost any programming language to call the endpoint.
 The endpoint is simply a resource located on a web server at a specific path.

 Each programming language has a different way of making web calls.
-Rather than exhausting your energies trying to show how to make web calls in Java, Python, C++, JavaScript, Ruby, and so on, you can just show the call using cURL.
+Rather than exhausting your energies trying to show how to make web calls in Java, Python, C++, JavaScript, Ruby, and so on, you can just show the call using curl.

-cURL provides a generic, language agnostic way to demonstrate HTTP requests and responses.
+curl provides a generic, language agnostic way to demonstrate HTTP requests and responses.
 Users can see the format of the request, including any headers and other parameters.
 Your users can translate this into the specific format for the language they're using.

 ## REST APIs follow the same model of the web

 One reason REST APIs are so familiar is because REST follows the same model as the web.
 When you type an `http` address into a browser address bar, you're telling the browser to make an HTTP request to a resource on a server.
 The server returns a response, and your browser converts the response to a more visual display.
 But you can also see the raw code.

-## Try using cURL to GET a web page
+## Try using curl to GET a web page

-To see an example of how cURL retrieves a web resource, open a terminal and type the following:
+To see an example of how curl retrieves a web resource, open a terminal and type the following:

 ```bash
 curl http://example.com
 ```

 You should see all the code behind the site [example.com](http://example.com).
-The browser's job is to make that code visually readable. cURL shows you what you're really retrieving.
+The browser's job is to make that code visually readable. curl shows you what you're really retrieving.

 ## Requests and responses include headers too

 When you type an address into a website, you see only the body of the response.
 But actually, there's more going on behind the scenes.
 When you make the request, you're sending a header that contains information about the request.
 The response also contains a header.

-1. To see the response header in a cURL request, include `-i` in the cURL request:
+1. To see the response header in a curl request, include `-i` in the curl request:

     ```bash
     curl http://example.com -i